What is the Equiwinner patch?

 Is the Equiwinner patch safe?

-No banned substances are used in the Equiwinner Patch.
-There is no chemical action on the body of the horse.
+The Equiwinner Patch works by cell signalling only.
+There is no chemical action on, or penetration of, the skin of the horse.
 No substance enters the body of the horse.
-The Equiwinner Patch works by cell signaling only.
 There are no side effects.
 Use of Equiwinner Patches for performance will not test positive in any sport.

 How is the Equiwinner patch used?

-1. Brush up and down a small area of coat on the body of the horse, anywhere convenient such as on top of the hindquarter, but not the head or legs.
+1. Brush up and down a small area of coat on the body of the horse, but not the head or legs.
+The patch will fall off skin that moves so on top of the hindquarter is ideal.
 Wash and dry the area if there is coat molting, field dirt or dander.
 Where coat sheen products, shampoos or oily sprays have previously been used and the coat hairs are slippery, it may be necessary to clean an area with detergent, pure alcohol (not methylated spirit), or a vinegar/water rinse.

 2. Take one Equiwinner Patch and remove the covering to expose the sticky area, taking care not to dislodge the two signaling centers.